-Asian indices across the board closed higher today with Europe too trading in the positive currently.
-The rupee was placed at Rs 53.19 to the dollar at the time of writing.
+As regards global markets, Asian indices closed mixed today while European indices have opened on a positive note.
+The rupee was trading at Rs 50.1 to the dollar at the time of writing.